Travel Insurance for Cyclists – Everything You Need to Know

 In these changing times, this is yet another reason to consider booking your cycling adventure with a reputable tour operator such as TDA who can help you navigate the new travel insurance and health norms.

 Some insurance policies do not cover areas where your respective government has an advisory against travel there.
 These travel advisories change often and differ depending on which country you are from.
 We recommend checking your own government’s information and confirming with your insurance company that you are covered in all countries.

 Note – some insurance companies will cover you for medical expenses incurred in areas with travel advisories, as long as the expenses are not related to the reason for the travel advisory.
 So, for example, if you have a policy that includes medical coverage but excludes coverage in Sudan for anything related to terrorism, you could still be covered in Sudan if you fell off your bike and needed medical attention.

-If you are struggling to find a travel insurance policy that does cover you for these areas, you can try one of the insurance companies listed below that specialize in higher risk areas and/or countries with travel advisories.
+If you are struggling to find the right insurance policy, you are welcome to reach out to us for recommendations on insurers that specialize in higher risk areas and/or countries with travel advisories.

-Please note their policies can change without notice, so whichever policy you decide on, be sure to confirm all details directly.
+Please note insurance policies can change without notice, so whichever policy you decide on, be sure to confirm all details directly.

 Your baggage insurance should include coverage for everything that is of value to you.
 Some policies specifically exclude sports equipment, like bicycles, and sometimes only cover them if being ridden and do not cover them if damaged while being carried on a vehicle (like our support vehicles).

 Tour operators typically have coverage for their support vehicles, but rarely cover the contents and hence this is why many (like us) recommend you get baggage insurance which includes your bicycle.

 Some home owners, or those with insurance that covers the contents of their home from loss, damage, or theft might be able to specifically cover their bicycle under this home insurance.
 This insurance typically covers the bicycle even when it is not in your house.